 I did not have to look very hard to discover that not much has changed since we ended our correspondence on not-so-friendly terms 13 years ago, except that now, given Chomsky's ostrich-like position concerning 9/11, many more people who have been Chomsky admirers in the past are more than befuddled by his behavior.
 For me this is déjà vu.
 But what Chomsky and I argued about, at considerable length, was much more specific – the question about JFK's Vietnam withdrawal plan.
 Chomsky has not budged an inch, as of 2003 at least, from the position he took with me.
 In fact, much of what he wrote to me appeared as an article in Z magazine ("Vain Hopes, False Dreams") in Sept.
 1992 and later in Rethinking Camelot (1993).
 On July 1, 1992, he wrote that he had finished "about 100 pages in draft" of what obviously became the book, and added: "Your letters, incidentally, have helped me clarify the issues to myself, as I hope will show up in what I'm writing about this."

 Thus although I can claim some credit as an unacknowledged gadfly (not even a footnote!) who helped the great man clarify his thoughts, I would have been happier if the arguments that I put to him had reached a somewhat wider readership than they did.
 I did send "Chomsky on JFK and Vietnam" to Z as a letter to the editor, and a copy to Chomsky himself, but they didn't publish it.
-It did see the light of day in a small "assassination research" journal called The Third Decade (later The Fourth Decade, now both defunct), but to this day I feel that the debate I had privately with Chomsky was the real debate, and the debate that ensued with John Newman (JFK and Vietnam, 1992) et al., and is ongoing, is a false debate – a red herring designed to distract us from the most important issue.
+It did see the light of day in a small "assassination research" journal called The Third Decade (later The Fourth Decade, now both defunct), but to this day I feel that the debate I had privately with Chomsky was the real debate, and the debate that ensued between John Newman (JFK and Vietnam, 1992) and those who support Chomsky's view is a false debate – a red herring designed to distract us from the most important issue.

 The false debate is about what was going on in Kennedy's head before it exploded on that fateful day in Dallas.
 It is about what he might or might not have secretly intended to do in Vietnam, and what he might or might not have done if he had lived.
 There is no answer to these questions, and there never will be, no matter how many additional documents are declassified or memoirs are written.
 It will remain a contest between those who believe he wanted to withdraw and would have withdrawn regardless of the military situation (the JFK "hagiographers," in Chomsky's terms) and those like Chomsky who refuse to believe this.
 There seems to be plenty of "documentation" to support either belief.
 The result is – and it is important to note what the result is – endless debate among the "experts" and confusion and political paralysis of the public.
 As long as this confusion reigns, there can be no political traction for those who believe Kennedy was killed by the warmongers who feared he was going to deprive them of their lucrative adventure in Vietnam, which would be a very plausible hypothesis if it was clear that he had indeed decided to withdraw regardless of how the military situation developed.